 A Spare Helmet Saved a Life in Zaporizhzhia

 While distributing supplies in Zaporizhzhia , we were asked if we had a helmet for a soldier who did not have one.
 We had one helmet left and gladly gave it to him.
 A few months later, we got a text with a photo.
 The helmet had stopped a projectile and saved the soldier’s life!

 Steel Plate Stops a Bullet in Kharkiv

-One of the steel plates Harri brought to Ukraine during his first trip in April was given to a soldier serving in Kharkiv.
-Less than a month later, he sent this photo where you can clearly see the impact of a bullet that would have likely have killed him if it wasn’t for the plate he had received from Harri!
+One of the steel plates we brought to Ukraine in April was given to a soldier serving in Kharkiv.
+Less than a month later, he sent this photo where you can clearly see the impact of a bullet that would have likely have killed him if it wasn’t for the plate he had received from UAO!

 A Life Saved Twice in Bakhmut

 We got a message from a solider serving in Bakhmut with this (unfortunately poor quality) photo of the helmet with have him with a large gash in the outside of it.
 Not on did the helmet save his life, but our team had also given him a S.O.S. emergency ration bar and took him to keep it in his vest.
 These bars are not popular because, to be honest, they taste terrible; but they are lightweight and packed full of calories.
 This soldier explained how thankful he was for the bar when himself and four comrades were trapped behind enemy lines for four days with nothing to eat but this bar, which gave them enough energy to keep going until they were able to make it back safely to their unit.